 Next we will mix up our own custom, textural chalk paint.
 Keep in mind that the measurements here are more of a guide — you can adjust the ratios to your liking.
 Just pour about 1/2 cup of your color choice of chalk paint (or equivalent of 1/2 cup of a mixture of colors of chalk paint) into your desired container.
 Mine was a red plastic cup because I’m fancy like that.
 Ha!
-Next, add about a tablespoon of baking soda and about 2 teaspoons into the paint mixture.
+Next, add about a tablespoon of baking soda and about 2 teaspoons of salt into the paint mixture.
 Then stir it together until smooth.
 If you want it thicker, just add more baking soda.
 If you prefer a thinner consistency, use less baking soda/salt or add more chalk paint.

-To be more specific I used “Bauhaus Buff” One Step paint by Amy Howard (which is a type of chalk paint that smells amazing) and added in a splash of the same brand in a shade called “Linen.”
+For the the exact color, use “Bauhaus Buff” One Step paint by Amy Howard (which is a type of chalk paint that smells amazing) and add in a splash of the same brand in a shade called “Linen.”

 Now let’s get the (Chalk paint) party started!

 Once painted, allow the first coat to dry.
 Then add more of a pigmented chalk paint color into the mixture.
 (The color Linen that I mentioned earlier would be a great color to mix in at this point, as well as Java or any of the gray colors from the line.
 This does two things.
 First, it will make the consistency a little thinner, which is great for getting the nooks and crannies you created in the first coat.
 Secondly, it will give color variation to the finish, which is key to getting the beautiful patina we love!

 Rub in Coffee to create an Aged Pottery Patina